jcserv/PostureAI/README.md

 3. Set the timer
 4. Click calibrate!

-posture.ai will notify you if your posture changes negatively, allowing you to correct it quickly.
+PostureAI will notify you if your posture changes negatively, allowing you to correct it quickly.

 <!-- LICENSE -->